FreeCAD/FreeCAD/README.md

 ## Design

-The planned system has three parts:
+The prototype has three parts; the current checkout contains the chat transport, provider-neutral graph tools, and a native in-memory graph path:

-1. **Exposed FreeCAD tools** — operations the model can call to create, inspect, modify, and validate a FreeCAD document.
+1. **Exposed FreeCAD tools (future mutation work)** — operations the model can eventually call to create, inspect, modify, and validate a FreeCAD document.
-2. **An in-memory model graph** — a queryable representation of the current FreeCAD model, including objects, relationships, parameters, and useful geometric or semantic information.
-The graph is exposed through tools so the model can inspect context before changing the document.
+2. **An in-memory model graph (implemented foundation)** — a bounded, revisioned representation of the active Assembly, including typed nodes, relationships, placements, provenance, and presentation state.
+The graph is exposed through `assembly.graph_snapshot` and `assembly.graph_query`.
-3. **A language model** — initially `gpt-luna` as the planning and interaction layer.
-The longer-term direction is a custom post-trained Qwen 27B model, using the Markov AI CAD dataset on Hugging Face as one training resource.
+3. **A language model** — the current chat adapter connects to a local Ollama server and can use any model available there.
+The selected model is chosen in the chat interface rather than being tied to a particular model family.

+The current chat integration uses a local Ollama server and requires no provider credentials.
+Model discovery and selection are handled by the chat interface; no particular Ollama model family is required.

+The graph tools are owned by an independent, provider-neutral `cadx.graph`
+registry:

+- `cadx.graph` registers `assembly.graph_snapshot` and
+  `assembly.graph_query`.

+The future `freecad.document` registry is reserved for document mutation tools;
+it is not a dependency of the read-only graph path.
+The Ollama adapter converts the graph registry’s definitions to its OpenAI-compatible request shape.

+CadX is C++-first.
+Native application services, tool registries, and the per-document graph belong in `src/Mod/CadX/App`; the Qt chat interface belongs in `src/Mod/CadX/Gui`.
+Python is retained only as FreeCAD's module bootstrap and as a future adapter boundary for Python workbenches and third-party tools.
+Network work must not access FreeCAD documents directly from a worker thread;
+document operations return to FreeCAD's main thread and use its transaction, recompute, undo, and redo machinery.
+The graph remains a rebuildable projection of each authoritative FreeCAD document.

 ```text
                          query graph